FelixLiu2000/mhapy-web-csc301/deliverable-2/iteration-02-review.md

 List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, turned out to be successful.

+# Decision 1: Weekly team meeting on Monday

+Our team decided to have weekly team meetings on Monday at a set time when everyone would be available.
+This proved to be a successful decision as it allowed everyone on the team to come together in a mandatory session.
+During this mandatory session, we were able to check on progress and set weekly goals.
+This helped everyone to keep expectations aligned on the status of the project.
+In addition, this helped us to plan our project and keep us on track.

+# Decision 2: Setting roles and responsibilities

+Our team set up roles and responsibilities of each team member in deliverable 1.
+Xi Yu (Kristin) Huang's role is UX/UI design, Su Young Lee's role is DevOps, Felix Liu's role is back-end integration, and Magomed Evloev's role is front-end development.
+Setting up the roles helped everyone to focus on their area of strength.
+Although

+# Decision 3.
+Biweekly client meeting

  * 2 - 4 decisions.
  * Ordered from most to least important.